jfield44/SparkSDKExample/README.md

 ![Alt text](/TutorialAssets/playButton.png "Play Button Example")

 11. The app will start in the iOS Simulator, you should then press the “Start Call“ button and it will trigger a call to be made via the Cisco Spark SDK.
-The iOS Simulator does not support showing a self view at the moment, so the call will just show the remote party, unless you choose to run the app on your personal iOS device (ask your proctor).
+The iOS Simulator does not support showing a self view at the moment, so the call will just show the remote party (recieve video but not display self view), unless you choose to run the app on your personal iOS device (ask your proctor).

 ![Alt text](/TutorialAssets/startCall.png "Start Call Example")